A Deeper Hunger

 Longing for What Is Right

-Have you ever felt a kind of longing you couldn’t quite explain, something deeper than hunger?
-Not for food, but for things to be right again?
+Have you ever felt a kind of longing you couldn’t quite put into words?
+It’s deeper than just being hungry for a meal.
+It’s a quiet, persistent ache in your soul for things to be right again.

-God doesn’t ignore that hunger in you.
+God doesn't ignore that longing in your heart.
 He responds to it.
-Through Jesus, what you can’t fix begins to be restored.
-What you can’t reach on your own is given in His time, in His way.
+Through Jesus, the things you can’t fix start to be restored.
+The peace you can’t reach on your own is given to you in His way and in His time.

-This is why the Sermon on the Mount matters so much.
-It shows us that longing isn’t failure—it’s the beginning.
-A life with God doesn’t start when you’ve become everything you should be.
-It starts when you admit you haven’t, and you turn toward Him anyway.
+The Sermon on the Mount reminds us that longing isn’t a failure—it’s the beginning.
+A life with God doesn’t start once you’ve become everything you think you "should" be.
+It starts the moment you admit you aren't, and you turn toward Him anyway.

-What if the ache you feel isn’t something to hide?
+What if that ache you feel today isn't something to hide?
+What if it’s actually something to follow?

 Sherri Stout Faamuli